 Inference from overt behavior being impossible, we must make do with questioning.
 That is, simply asking people how much they enjoy their life-as-a-whole.
 Such questions can be posed in various contexts; clinical interviews, life-review questionnaires and common survey interviews.
 The questions can be posed in different ways; directly or indirectly, and by means of single or multiple items.
-Some common questions are presented in scheme 1.
+A common survey question is: